-I’m so please to share the 19/20 Concert Season with you.
+I’m so pleased to share the 19/20 Concert Season with you.
 Our 20th Anniversary celebrations have provided a rich opportunity to reflect on our mission to bring a wide variety of music to as broad an audience as possible, and the upcoming season will be no different.

 Art of Time Ensemble gives us a chance to think about music differently.
 Artists and audiences alike are offered the space to explore and play with what they think they know about music.
 This seasons concerts present a few frameworks for doing so.
 We’re rethinking a whole album in Abbey Road, or exploring an idea through time and place in Take This Waltz.
 We’re diving into the music of a significant moment in history in Dance to the Abyss, and examining the work of the Gershwins in S’Wonderful through the lens of different performers.
 We’re also throwing the rulebook out the window with our 5th annual holiday show, To All a Good Night 5.